spirosavlonitis/spell_check/spell_check.md

 4. It creates a sorted by word linked list of binary tree nodes.

 5. It has a dictionary as a source for comparing words. link: https://www.karamasoft.com/ultimatespell/dictionary.aspx

+6. It compares the words in the sorted linked list with the words in the dictionary.
+If a workd is not in the dictionary it gets shown to the user as a spelling error.